Isabella of Portugal: Post-mortem tributes

-In memory of Isabella, Charles commissioned several tributes through art and music, beginning in 1540 when he commissioned the Flemish composer Thomas Crecquillon to compose new music in honour of the Empress.
+In memory of Isabella, Charles commissioned several tributes through art and music, beginning in 1540 when he commissioned the Flemish composer Thomas Crecquillon to compose new music in honour of the empress.
 Crecquillon composed his Missa Mort m'a privé as a memorial to her, which expresses her husband's grief and wish for a heavenly reunion with his beloved wife.
 Another musical tribute to her is Carole cur defles Isabellam that was composed in 1545 by the Franco-Flemish composer Nicolas Payen.

-In 1543, Charles commissioned his favourite painter Tiziano Vecelli to paint posthumous portraits of Isabella by using earlier ones of her as his model.
-Tiziano painted several portraits of her, which included his Portrait of The Empress Isabel of Portugal and La Gloria.
+In 1543, Charles commissioned his favourite painter Titian to paint posthumous portraits of Isabella by using earlier ones of her as his model.
+Titian painted several portraits of her, which included his Portrait of Isabella of Portugal and La Gloria.
 He later painted a double portrait of the imperial couple together, of which there is a copy by Peter Paul Rubens.
 Charles kept these portraits with him whenever he travelled and after he retired to the Monastery of Yuste in 1555.

 Issue

-Isabella had seven children with Charles, of whom 3 survived including King Philip II of Spain and Maria, another Holy Roman Empress.
+Isabella had seven children with Charles, of whom three survived including King Philip II of Spain and Maria, another Holy Roman Empress.